ENT and Allergy

 Hearing Loss Surgery

 Almost 50 million Americans have some type of hearing loss.
 While most people either live with it or choose hearing aids, some types of hearing loss can be corrected or improved by surgery.
 Keep in mind that only a small percentage of hearing loss patients can have their hearing surgically restored.
-The most common type of hearing loss is call sensorineural hearing loss.
+The most common type of hearing loss is called sensorineural hearing loss.
 This occurs when hair cells in the inner ear or nerve pathways connecting the inner ear to the brain have been damaged.
 Some adults and children with this type of hearing loss may benefit from cochlear implants, which bypass the damage and directly stimulate the auditory nerve.
 We also use Baha® Cochlear™ implants for single-sided deafness.

 A condition called otosclerosis causes an abnormal hardening of the bone tissue in the middle ear.
 People with otosclerosis may benefit from stapedectomy, a surgical procedure that implants a prosthetic device that bypasses hardened bone tissue in the middle ear.